 Here’s a tip sheet for writing to the Oregon lawmakers, adapted from OFMF and used with permission.

-How to Write your Oregon Legislators:
+How to oppose a bad bill: Write to your legislators

 • Address them by “Senator” or “Representative” and their last name.